 Epidemic parotitis also known as mumps is highly contagious viral disease caused by paramixovirus.
 The disease causes swelling of parotid glands (salivary glands) and in some cases swelling of testicles.
 Swelling can be unilateral or bilateral.
 It mainly affects children and young adults.
 Epidemic parotitis although benign in nature in children it can cause complication such as meningitis and orchitis in adults.
+The disease spreads from one person to another through respiratory droplets.

 Symptoms develop two weeks after exposure to the virus.
 Symptoms generally last for 7 to 10 days after onset of the disease.
 The hallmark symptom is swelling of parotid gland that leads to pain on both the sides of face in front of the ear.
+Fever, headache, malaise are associated symptoms.
+Today the incidence of epidemic outbreak of mumps has diminished due to effective vaccination called MMR vaccine.

 Once the disease has occurred it runs its course as there is no specific treatment.
-Treatment consists of relieving symptoms with anti-inflammatory medicines and antipyretics.
-People also try home remedies for early recovery and to prevent complications.

 What Causes Epidemic Parotitis?